-- Pricing of data, if any, would be decided by the data owners and as per the government policies. - Ensure that data being contributed to the data portal are in machine readable or in specified open data format only.
-The advisable formats as described in Section 3.2 above. - Ensure that the data is as complete as possible, reflecting the entirety of what is recorded about a particular subject and is de-normalized before uploading. - Priority should be given to data whose utility is time sensitive.
-Real time information updates would maximize the utility the public can obtain from this information. - Replace any Not Available, Not Reported or missing values in the data with 'NA'. - Metadata that defines and explains the raw data should be included as well, along with formulas and explanations for how derived data was calculated. - Keywords must be defined in data catalog to make it search friendly. - Provide link to the reference documents (if any) or website for detailed information and explanation on the method of calculation or source of data. - Read the process manual below for step by step procedure for upload of data.
+- Ensure that the data being uploaded on the OGD Platform is as complete as possible, reflecting the entirety of what is recorded about a particular subject and is de-normalized.
+The datasets also should be optimized by adding redundant data or by grouping data before uploading. - Priority should be given to data whose utility is time sensitive.
+Real time information updates would maximize the utility the public can obtain from this information. - Replace any Not Available, Not Reported or missing values in the data with 'NA'. - Metadata that defines and explains the raw data should be included as well, along with formulas and explanations for how derived data was calculated. - Keywords must be defined in data catalog to make it search friendly. - Provide link to the reference documents (if any) or website for detailed information and explanation on the method of calculation or source of data. - Read the process manual at https://data.gov.in/help for the step by step procedure for contribution.

-- Prioritize the release of datasets and take relevant action on the basis of feedbacks and suggestions received on the Data Portal from citizen's pertaining to the Ministry/ Department. - Ensure the correctness of login details on the Data Portal by sending a mail to ndsap@gov.in, in case of any change.
+- Prioritize the release of datasets and take relevant action on the basis of feedbacks and suggestions received on the OGD Platform from citizen's pertaining to the Ministry/Department. - Ensure the correctness of login details on the OGD Platform by sending a mail to ndsap@qov.in, in case of any change.